How effective is your marketing? Until you start this important element of your business, your business will not really be started…

 Friends: “Do you know anyone who wants to sell?”
 Most people know 2 people who will be buying or selling a home this year.

-FSBO Signs: for sale by owner
+FSBO Signs: call for sale by owners.

 Funeral Homes: Can be a good lead source before information on a decedent becomes public.